qgis/QGIS-Documentation/docs/training_manual/processing/batch_conversion.rst

 make this task easier.

 Let's start filling the fields one by one.
-The first column to fill is the ``Input layer`` one.
+The first column to fill is the :guilabel:`Input layer` one.
 Instead of entering the names of each one of the layers we want to process, you can select all of them and let the dialog put one in each row.
 Click on the button in the upper-left cell, and in the file selection dialog that will popup, select the three files to reproject.
 Since only one of